 *7 Gaussian:

-De facto standard software in the field of quantum chemistry.
+De facto standard software in the field of quantum

 It is used as the quantum chemistry calculation engine in GRRM® simulation.